The Love Tank CIC – London, UK

 - Ability to take initiative and self-manage

-- Good understanding of the needs of key groups of queer people, and the importance of addressing health inequalities
+- Good understanding of the needs of queer migrants and queer men of colour, and the importance of addressing health inequalities

 - It is advantageous for the post-holder to have lived experience of the challenges of accessing health services, and to have lived experience as a member of one, or more, of the groups listed in the background section above

-- Verbal fluency in one or more language other than English will also be advantageous, particularly Portuguese or Spanish
+- Verbal fluency in one or more language other than English is advantageous

 An applicant will need to have the right to work in the UK to be offered this post